 Rather than being a reboot, reimagining or what have you, Deus Ex: Revision is a fan-created mod for Deus Ex.
 Free on Steam to download, incidentally.
 In a nutshell, it’s a massive environment overhaul.
 All of the locations have been revamped – in some cases expanded, such as Hell’s Kitchen in New York City and the Wan Chai Market in Hong Kong.
-The gameplay itself is the same, the game is largely the same.
+The gameplay itself is the same, the plot and dialogue are largely the same.
 It just...it looks SO MUCH PRETTIER!
 Multiple squeal-gasms were had as I played what felt almost akin to a new game.
 In places there are new enemies, guys with sniper rifles or some such who weren’t there before, or impertinent security bots that I really wasn’t expecting.
 But you know what, I didn’t give a frak.
-Because it look so godsdamned pretty.
+Because it looks so godsdamned pretty.
 Moreover, the unexpected additions made the game so much more thrilling.
 I will now cite the specific, possibly spoiler-ific, instance where my nerves were on the verge of being shredded.

 The abandoned gas station west of Vandenberg.
 Your objective is to rescue Tiffany Savage, the daughter of Doctor Gary Savage, who is a critical ally at this point in the game.
 Now whether Tiffany lives or dies doesn’t affect the game all that much, except in dialogue.
-Doctor Savage acknowledges you tried to save her and you don’t rewarded.
+Doctor Savage acknowledges you tried to save her and you don’t get rewarded.
 If you save her, a shiny augmentation upgrade canister is yours for the taking.

 Save Tiffany.
 That’s the mission.
 Of course, my first hurdle here is “Oh gods, oh gods, the layout of the gas station is totally different.”
 Fortunately for me, it turns out that Tiffany was in the same building as before.
 Just the buildings are a bit different, as are the Majestic-12 troops on guard duty.
 Things were going well.
 I was getting past all these new guards, taking them down nice and quiet-like.
 Avoiding the MJ12 commando who would give the whole game up if I tried to take him down, lethal or non-lethal.